shadimsaleh/ComputerVision-Object-Identification/README.txt

 ﻿
+**How to compile**
-i.
-ALL PROGRAMS ARE COMPLETED. ii.
-NO bugs. iii. type 'make all' in this directory.
-(Currently broken, my bad) iv.
+Type 'make all' in this directory.
+(Currently broken, my bad)

+iv.
 All input files are in this directory.
 Output files that were processed
 	for each Program are all available in the OUTPUT folder.

 #Program 1
-	Threshold Value: 130
+	Used Threshold Value: 130

 #Program3
 	The orientation is listed in the database in RADIANS.